Opentrons/opentrons/api/docs/source/containers.rst

 __ https://opentrons.com/getting-started/calibrate-deck

-Names can also be used to place multiple containers in the same slot all at once.
+Names can also be used to place multiple containers in the same slot all at once, using the `share=True` argument.
 For example, the flasks below are all placed in slot D1.
 So in order for the Opentrons API to tell them apart, we have given them each a unique name.

 .. testcode:: containers

     fa = containers.load('T25-flask', 'D1', 'flask_a')
-    fb = containers.load('T25-flask', 'D1', 'flask_b')
+    fb = containers.load('T25-flask', 'D1', 'flask_b', share=True)
-    fc = containers.load('T25-flask', 'D1', 'flask_c')
+    fc = containers.load('T25-flask', 'D1', 'flask_c', share=True)

 Create
 ======